Rhododendron kaempferi

 -

-Woody, evergreen or deciduous shrub in the Ericaceae family.
 Low maintenance and easy to grow.
-This cultivar is less demanding than Kurume azaleas (Rhododendron ponticum)
+This shrub is less demanding than Kurume azaleas (Rhododendron ponticum).
+It is the parent plant to many evergreen azaleas.

 Insects, Diseases, and Other Plant Problems: Rhododendrons are susceptible to insect and disease problems.
-Insect problems include aphids, borers, lacebugs, leafhoppers, mealybugs, mites, nematodes, scale, thrips, and whitefly.
+Insect problems include aphids, borers, lace bugs, leafhoppers, mealybugs, mites, nematodes, scale, thrips, and whitefly.
 Diseases include canker, crown rot, root rot, leaf spot, rust, and powdery mildew.
 Full sun can scorch the leaves and the roots rot if the soil does not drain well.
 A healthy plant in the right place with proper maintenance should have few problems.
 This plant is frequently damaged by deer.
+For suitable alternatives, see this video created by Charlotte Glen as part of the Plants, Pests, and Pathogens series.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.